 A Florida Notary Bond Guarantees that the Notary will honestly, diligently, and faithfully discharge the duties of the notary public.
 An individual harmed by the notary’s breach of duty while acting in an official capacity can make a claim against the surety bond.

 Florida Notary Bonds can be purchased online instantly.
 Simply fill out the online application and purchase and print your bond in minutes.
 These bonds do not require a credit check.
-A Florida Notary Bond can be purchased both with E&O insurance and without E&O insurance.
+A Florida Notary Bond can be purchased both with Errors & Omissions (E&O) insurance and without E&O insurance.

 E&O insurance covers honest mistakes and errors that occur during the course of acting as a Florida Notary in an official capacity.
 The coverage could be important if someone sues the Florida Notary.
 The coverage helps pay to defend the notary and provides some liability coverage if the Florida Notary loses the case.